igorbasko01/stuff-doer/README.md

 It will create a JAR that contains all the needed parts: DB, Backend (Akka), Frontend (Web UI).
 ## Run (Using docker)
+Build a docker image using the following command: `docker build -t stuff-doer .`

+To run the docker image, just use the following command: `docker run -p 80:9080 stuff-doer`

+If you want to store the tasks between container executions, you need to create a persistent volume, and use it when starting a container.
+Follow these instructions:
+Create a docker volume to use with the image so it will store all the tasks: `docker volume create test`

+Run the docker image, with the following command: `docker run -p 80:9080 --mount src=test,target=/root stuff-doer`

+That's all.
+It should start a server, and you can access it through: `http://localhost`